nCompass-tech/nCompass/README.md

 ## **IMPORTANT:** What are sessions?
 Sessions are how nCompass keeps track of usage statistics. nCompass billing is **not per_token** but rather **time_based**.
-This means, your costs to use this does not scale linearly with your inputs.
+This means, your costs do not scale linearly with your inputs.
 We simply charge you for the time between calls to start and stop session.

 There are two ways to start and stop sessions:
 - **Using the command line**: When you install the library via pip, you will have 3 command line